langchain-ai/langgraph/docs/docs/concepts/memory.md

 ![](img/memory/update-profile.png)

+#### Collection

 Alternatively, memories can be a collection of documents that are continuously updated and extended over time.
 Each individual memory can be more narrowly scoped and easier to generate, which means that you're less likely to **lose** information over time.
 It's easier for an LLM to generate _new_ objects for new information than reconcile new information with an existing profile.
 As a result, a document collection tends to lead to [higher recall downstream](https://en.wikipedia.org/wiki/Precision_and_recall).

 However, this shifts some complexity memory updating.
 The model must now _delete_ or _update_ existing items in the list, which can be tricky.
 In addition, some models may default to over-inserting and others may default to over-updating.
 See the [Trustcall](https://github.com/hinthornw/trustcall) package for one way to manage this and consider evaluation (e.g., with a tool like [LangSmith](https://docs.smith.langchain.com/tutorials/Developers/evaluation)) to help you tune the behavior.

 Document collections also shift complexity to memory **search** over the list.
 The `Store` currently supports [filtering by metadata](https://langchain-ai.github.io/langgraph/reference/store/#storage) and will soon add [semantic search shortly](https://python.langchain.com/docs/concepts/vectorstores/), but selecting the most relevant documents can be tricky as the list grows.

-Finally, using a collection of memories can make it challenging to provide comprehensive context tow the model.
+Finally, using a collection of memories can make it challenging to provide comprehensive context to the model.
 While individual memories may follow a specific schema, this structure might not capture the full context or relationships between memories.
 As a result, when using these memories to generate responses, the model may lack important contextual information that would be more readily available in a unified profile approach.

 ![](img/memory/update-list.png)